Philliec459/Science-and-Technology-Society-Use-of-NASA-Landsat-Data-to-Calculate-NDVI-and-PNDVI/README.md

 ## And then our NDVI (Band_4 Red and Band_5 NIR) and PNDVI (Band_8 Panchromatic and Band_5 NIR) output file path names.

 ![image.png](Input.png)

+## **This is all automatic from this point on except for Slide Bar adjustments required on the Figures.**
+---
+---